123samueld/WFC_Terrain_Generator/README.md

 # Sand Sim 3000

 Building a decent RTS game engine has become a bit of an obsession.
 One of the most challenging aspects of an RTS engine, in my opinion, is handling a very large number of dynamic objects in real time.
-A sand simulator, although far more simple than a full RTS engine, is a good playground to practise building an engine capable of efficiently handling many dynamic objects in real time.
-This is my third attempt at a sand simulator, and this one got much closer to success than previous attempts byt still fell short due to 2 critical mistakes.
+A sand simulator, although far more simple than a full RTS, is a good playground to practice building an engine capable of efficiently handling masses dynamic objects in real time.
+This is my third attempt at building a falling sand simulator.
+This attempt got much closer to success than previous attempt, although it still fell short due to 2 critical mistakes it's my current best attempt at managing large masses of dynamic objects.
 ## 💡 Goals

 - Architecture should follow Data-Oriented Design (DOD) principles.